piksu/oss18_easycrypto/README.md

 *(c) Antti Juustila, Degree Program of Information Processing Science, University of Oulu, Finland.*

+### License ###

+For the purpose of this course, all code is licensed under GPLv3, unless otherwise stated in a file.

 ### What is this repository for? ###

 Repository includes four components: